IAL 0: A Philosophical and Historical Introduction to Astronomy

 Astronomy is often cited as the oldest, empirical exact science---empirical meaning based on observation---exact meaning using quantitative measurements.

-One can quibble, but there really is no other plausible candidate than astronomy for oldest emprical exact science if one regards mathematics as an abstract science that is only applied in the physical world.
+One can quibble, but there really is NO other plausible candidate than astronomy for oldest emprical exact science if one regards mathematics as an abstract science that is only applied in the physical world.

 4. How Old is Astronomy as an Exact Science?